I used to work for a living

-You will gather from the ‘free to read short stories and poetry’ strapline that I make no money from Writing Me Up.
+You will gather from the ‘free to read short stories and poetry’ strapline that I make little or no money from Writing Me Up.
 That may change, but that’s not why I do it.
 I do it because I can.
 Because it’s personal.

 And I love it

 Come and have a look – you know you want to.